 Don't expect too much help from anyone: if things get really out of hand the Torches and Pitchforks might get broken out, but the locals probably think that outsiders get what they deserve, even if they aren't all actively involved in the nastiness.

-Invented by Frederick Marryat (for a werewolf short story The White Wolf of the Hartz Mountains in The Phantom Ship; he also wrote Mr. Midshipman Easy) Bram Stoker and Mary Shelley (though Shelley's novel explicitly takes place in Ingolstadt, Germany and Switzerland), codified by the Universal Horror movies of the 1930s and 1940s, and deepened by Hammer Horror.
+Invented by Frederick Marryat (for a werewolf short story The White Wolf of the Hartz Mountains in The Phantom Ship; he also wrote Mr. Midshipman Easy) Bram Stoker and Mary Shelley (though Shelley's novel explicitly takes place in Ingolstadt, Germany and Switzerland), codified by the Universal Horror movies of the 1930s and 1940s, and carried on into the 1950s and 60s by Hammer Horror.
 Often regarded as a bit kitsch nowadays and played for laughs, to the point of being an Undead Horse Trope.
 Can also get you into trouble now that there are a lot more Eastern European people in the English-speaking world.

 Überwald (spelled with an umlaut or as "Ueberwald" for those lacking a German keyboard), named after the Discworld country, would be a direct German translation of "Transylvania" (a.k.a.
 Transsylvania in some spellings), "trans silvania" being Latin for "beyond the forest".
 Since medieval times, Transylvania has been home to three major population groups - Romanians, Hungarians (Székely) and Germans ("Siebenbürgen Saxons"), and thus most towns and places come with a German, Hungarian and Romanian name attached.
 Originally, it belonged to Hungary, up until World War I, and it had a lot of German settlers.
 In the treaty of Trianon it was transferred to Romania (the Hungarian name of Transylvania is Erdély, the Romanian is either the more traditional Ardeal or just Transilvania).